kyazdani42/anthill/README.md

 ## Notice

-this is very early stage, completely untested, lots of lacking features.
+this is quite early stage, right now only syncing new mail is working (no purge/expunge).

 ## Why

 - I had issues with isync and offlineimap that couldn't be solved easily.
+- Every imap syncing tool is super slow, syncing one request at a time.
+- This tool allows you to download mail quickly, using the power of multithreading combined with the speed of rust.
+    - one account at a time
+    - parallelize mailboxes (all mailboxes are syncing at the same time)
-- Mailbox should be fetch in parallel.
+    - parallelize body fetch (mails are downloaded in parallel)
-- Syncing mailboxes should be fast.

 ## Install